 For those subsidiaries where the local currency is the functional currency, revenues and expenses are translated at the average exchange rate for the year.
 While the translation of revenues and expenses into U.S. dollars does not directly impact the consolidated statement of operations, the translation effectively increases or decreases the U.S. dollar equivalent of revenues generated and expenses incurred in those foreign currencies.
-The dollar was stronger during 2022 versus 2021, but weaker during 2021 versus 2020, with the translation of foreign currency revenues and expenses into U.S. dollars decreasing reported revenues and expenses in 2021 versus 2021, but increasing reported revenues and expenses in 2021 versus 2020.
+The dollar was stronger during 2022 versus 2021, but weaker during 2021 versus 2020, with the translation of foreign currency revenues and expenses in 2022 versus 2021, but increasing reported revenues and expenses in 2021 versus 2020.